Get

 Were Chihuahuas Made to Be Eaten?

-There is one report that 16th-century Aztecs bred some sort of small dog for food.
-However, it takes more than one report to make something certain.
-Plus, there are lots of different small dogs that may have existed in the region along with the Chihuahua.
+There is some speculation that 16th-century Aztecs bred some sort of small dog for food.
+However, there are lots of different small dogs that may have existed in the region along with the Chihuahua, so it’s impossible to be certain.

 For all we know, the small dog being used for food may be a now-extinct breed.
 Or, they may have been a cousin to the Chihuahua or the ancestor of the modern Chihuahua.
 We don’t know what these dogs looked like and have not found any remains that could give us DNA to compare to modern breeds.